DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 If the players ask why it cannot take up arms against Strahd itself, it says only, "Because my commander forbids it, and my spirit is bound from disobeying his will."
 It is willing to share that its commander's name is Sir Vladimir Horngaard, but is unwilling to share more, advising the players to speak with Sir Godfrey instead.

+> [!abstract]+ **Secrets of Amber**
+> If the players ask the revenant about the "amber doors" mentioned in Madam Eva's Tarokka reading, it stiffens, then warns the players that they "meddle with things that ought not be meddled with."
+If the players reassure the revenant that their interest in the "amber doors" is directed at Strahd's defeat, the revenant hesitates, then informs them it is "bound never to reveal the secrets of that which we once guarded," but shares that Sir Godfrey can provide the information they seek.

 > [!info]+ **The Oathbound Revenant**
 > Each revenant of the Order of the Silver Dragon has been bound by the effects of Vladimir Horngaard's ***oathbind*** feature, which binds them to obey Vladimir's express commands.
 The revenants of the Order, excepting Sir Godfrey Gwilym, have been given the following commands:
 >